George Augustine Taylor: Life

 He experimented with a motorless aeroplane (glider) and, in November 1909, constructed one of full size.
 He also contacted the retired inventor Lawrence Hargrave at this time.
-On 5 December, at Narrabeen, Sydney, Taylor flew in the glider he had designed and became the first person in Australia to fly in a heavier-than-air craft.
+On 5 December 1909, at Narrabeen, Sydney, Taylor flew in the glider he had designed and became the first person in Australia to fly in a heavier-than-air craft.
 Florence Taylor flew in her husband's glider on the same day, followed by Edward Hallstrom.
-Much gliding had been done in America and Europe many years before this, but the principle and design of Taylor's machine appear to have anticipated the types being used in Europe more than ten years later.
 In March 1910 Taylor arranged a demonstration of wireless at Heathcote for his superior officers in the army.
-He enlisted the aid of three civilians to perform this task, Taylor not being an inventor or radio operator himself.
-Messrs.
-Kirkby, Hannam and Wilkinson bought their own equipment with them, set it up, and performed the demonstrations.
+He enlisted the aid of three civilians to perform this task, Taylor not being an inventor or radio operator himself.{by wireless - how we got the signals through G.A.Taylor 1910} Messrs.
+Kirkby, Hannam and Reginald Wilkinson bought their own equipment with them, set it up, and performed the demonstrations.
 Taylor always used Kirkby to manufacture wireless sets and demonstrate wireless on other occasions, such as at his lecture on the air age and its significance.
 Hannam went on to be Mawson’s wireless operator on his Antarctic expeditions.
 Kirkby had built the Shaw wireless works.
-In 1910 and 1911, he succeeded in communicating from one part of a railway train to another, and in exchanging messages between trains running at full speed.
-He had founded the aerial league in 1909 and was a co-founder of the Wireless Institute of New South Wales (now the Wireless Institute of Australia and Amateur Radio New South Wales) in 1910.